nicklafferty/craftycody/content/life/park-city-ut.md

 ### Drafts Burger Bar ★★★★☆

-We went here for dinner and breakfast.
+We went here for [dinner and breakfast](https://www.westgateresorts.com/hotels/utah/park-city/westgate-park-city-resort/dining/drafts-sports-bar-grill/?utm_source=google-gmb&utm_medium=organic&utm_campaign=draftsparkcity_wgpcrs&y_source=1_OTc1MjIyMC03MTUtbG9jYXRpb24ud2Vic2l0ZQ%3D%3D).
 Very tasty, but the wait staff seems a little disorganized and slow.
 Friendly, though.

 For dinner we ordered burgers and they were huge and juicy.
 They also have a ton of sides you can get instead of regular french fries.
+Delicious.

 Their breakfast was just as good.
 I got french toast sliders with runny eggs.
 I'm getting hungry just thinking about it.